Upcoming Events

 Free event.
 RSVP here.
 See info and buy the book locally here.

-Rooted & Rising: A Hapa Conversation on Identity, Creativity, and Bold Leadership (New York City)
+• Rooted & Rising: Mixed Asian Founders on Identity, Creativity, and Bold Leadership (NYC)

 What does it mean to grow up mixed Asian—and to lead, create, and live boldly from that place?